 Worry, trouble, bother

-- She is concerned for her final examination.
+- She is concerned about her final examination.

 60. Confidence in